 Rooms Edit: Red and Blue Living Room Ideas.
-Earlier this year we moved in to an amazing loft apartment in London SE1 which is very near The Shard.
-The open plan living / dining room features wonderful dark blue metal windows.
-I wanted to work with these blue windows so my colour scheme ended up being a combination of blue (navy), with red accents coordinated with black and grey.
+Earlier this year we moved into a fantastic loft apartment in London SE1, which is very near The Shard.
+The open plan living/dining room features lovely dark blue metal windows.
+I wanted to work with these blue windows, so my colour scheme ended up being a combination of blue (navy), with red accents coordinated with black and grey.
 I thought I’d share with you a few of the key pieces I bought for the lounge area.
 Read on to find out more about my Red and Blue Living Room Ideas.

 Red and Blue Living Room Ideas Edit